LetsPlayNow/AI-Project/README.md

 * Bootstrapped views
 * Custom 404 pages
 * Heroku workaround for Hobby price plan (DB errors)
+* Online code editor for strategies

-## Steps to get the application up and running
+## Steps to get the application running
 ### Ruby version
 In developing was used Ruby 2.2.4